cksdml1014/chanisong/_pages/publications.md

 author_profile: true
 ---

 Given that Autonomous Mechanism Design Technology is an unfamiliar field even for researchers in related areas, here's a brief explanation of the technology, followed by specific contributions of mine.
-You can find my contributions toward the lower part of this page.
+You can find my publications and preparing manuscripts at the bottom of the page.

+## Personal Contributions to Autonomous Mechanism Design Technology

+At *IDeAOcean*, which succeeded *IDeALab* under Prof. Yoon Young Kim, I have played a key role in advancing Autonomous Mechanism Design Technology.
+My contributions include:

+- **Extending SBM and JBM to 3D Mechanisms**
+  - Developed novel methods to expand the existing 2D framework of SBM and JBM into 3D applications.
+  - Created mechanisms using this methodology, some of which are currently under patent processes, and the methodology itself is preparing to publish in journal.

+- **Applying SBM to solve special problems**
+  - Utilized SBM to develop a methodology to design linkage systems in complex environments.
+  - The problem definition is critical to the originality of this research, disclosing the target problem could jeopardize its uniqueness.
+  - Details of the target problems and the research impact will be disclosed after journal acceptance.
+  - However, **the problem definition, methods, results, and potential impact can be shared in private Zoom meetings**.

+- **Collaborations and Industrial Applications**
+  - Worked closely with **Hyundai Motors**, **HD Hyundai**, and other leading firms.
+  - Generated 3 **innovative mechanisms** for various applications in next generation automobiles and wheel loader, using SBM and JBM.
+  - Future collaborations include partnerships with **Honda** and leading robotics companies requiring advanced mechanism designs.

+- **Developing METHEUS: AI-driven mechanism design solution**
+  -  Awarded the **CES 2024 Innovation Award** for its ability to autonomously generate mechanisms tailored to various needs.
+  -  More information can be found in the "Project" Section.

+- **Optimization and Computing Techniques**
+  - Applied parallel computing to speed up mechanism synthesis.
+  - Utilized size optimization algorithms, such as **NSGA-II**, to enhance the efficiency of mechanism designs.

+- **NDA Compliance:** While much of the research remains under NDA(Non-disclosure Agreement), the advancements achieved through this work are reflected in several **manuscripts** and **patents** currently in perparation.

+### Emphasis on Zoom Meetings

+Due to the sensitive nature of my ongoing research projects, I offer <span style="color: red;">**private Zoom meetings**</span> to discuss the research in greater detail.
+During these meetings, I can:

+- **Share mechanism synthesize videos and research materials** that are under NDA.
+- **Share detailed problem definition, methods, results, and potential impact of developing a new method using SBM.**
+- **Provide in-depth explanations** of the methods, results, and potential impacts of my work.

+It is recommended that I **record these meetings for personal reference** to ensure clarity when presenting my research processes and results.
+Please feel free to [**contact me**](cksdml1014@gmail.com) to schedule a discussion.

+---

 ## Autonomous Mechanism Design Technology: SBM and JBM Models